lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 For instance, the following Path /foo/bar/variable/stable can leads to the rule defined
 {{Fig--complex-path}}.

-## CoAP option Proxy-URI and Proxy-Scheme fields

-These fields are unidirectional and must not be set to bidirectional in a rule entry.
-They are used only by the client to access to a specific resource and are never found in server response.

-If the field value must be sent, TV is not set, MO is set to "ignore" and CDF is set to "value-sent.
-A mapping can also be used.

-Otherwise the TV is set to the value, MO is set to "equal" and CDF is set to "not-sent"

 ### MSB MO and LSB CDA arguments
 MSB and LSB are used to choose the number of bits to be matched against and to be sent.
 They are used for fixed and variable lengths field headers, in each case, the behavior is different based on the Field